sarathchandrikak/sarathchandrikak/README.md

 I am Sarath Chandrika, You can call me Sarath or Chandrika.

-I am currently working as a Software Engineer at Robert Bosch and I am a masters student pursuing Master of Science in Data Science from IIIT Bangalore and Liverpool John Moores University specialization in Data Engineering.
+I am currently working as a Data Analyst at Analytical Wizards and I am a masters student pursuing Master of Science in Data Science from IIIT Bangalore and Liverpool John Moores University specialization in Data Engineering.

-My work experience includes building desktop applications using Python, PyQt, playing with exe files.
+My past work experience includes building desktop applications using Python, PyQt, playing with exe files.

 I figured out my interest in Data Analytics and Big Data domain.
 To pursue my interest I started building up the skills through projects and case studies.